flabdev/vue-survey-builder/README.md

 When you get the object, you can cross check for the `id`, in the list of questions you have.
 If the `id` exists, then it means there is an update to the question, if the `id` doesn't exist, then you can directly add the question to the list of questions.
 You can refer the sample code in the [demo repository](https://github.com/rajeshwarpatlolla/vue-survey-builder-test/blob/master/src/components/TestSurveyBuilder.vue#L30)

-*Step 4:*
+**Step 4:**
 You can add your own logic in your component to show the list of question in read only and edit mode.
-There is a component to show the list of questions, which will be available in the [src folder](https://github.com/FissionHQ/vue-survey-builder/blob/master/src/QuestionsView.vue) itself.
-Please use it in case, if you want to show the questions added.
+There is a component to show the list of questions, which will be available in the [demo source code](https://github.com/FissionHQ/vue-survey-builder/blob/master/src/QuestionsView.vue).
+Please use this component called `QuestionsView` in case, you want to show the list of questions added.

 In the next version, this component will be available as part of the vue-survey-builder itself.
 Refer demo code [here](https://github.com/rajeshwarpatlolla/vue-survey-builder-test/blob/master/src/components/TestSurveyBuilder.vue#L5)